 Asking for tree graphics from the artists caused a swell of activity from both of them; not only did they submit really good trees, but they have unleashed the full menagerie of monsters for graphics considerations.
 We’ve had a lot of emails back and forth about how enemy appearances will change, and how to manage sprite palettes in various parts of the world.
 It’s been exciting and we’ve learned a few new things about the game.

-to load up that tile set with alternate pine tiles, and some of the tiles
+going to load up that tile set with alternate pine tiles, and some of the

 October 4, 2013

 What!
 I haven’t updated since the end of last month?
 What is wrong with me?

 So I was on Zelda tropes recently (it’s so huge, I couldn’t begin to read it all!) when I found myself reading about timeline theory again.
 Until recently, I’ve always held stubbornly to the belief that somehow, all Zelda games exist on a single timeline, and that nothing so epic as Zelda could fracture itself by paradox into multiple histories, or worse, a multiverse.
 According to Nintendo, I’m wrong on both counts.